Carrefour, Haiti: History

-Carrefour was originally a military post in the borough of Port-au-Prince.
-In March 1795, Louis-Jacques Beauvais and André Rigaud defeated the English troops occupying the republican port.
+The location that would become Carrefour was originally a military post in the borough of Port-au-Prince.
+In March 1795, Louis-Jacques Beauvais and André Rigaud defeated English troops that were occupying the area.

-The private residence of President Alexandre Petion in Carrefour has now become the home of the National School of Thor.
-This location holds important historical significance as it is tied to one of the founding fathers of Haiti.

 On 1 May 1813, President Alexandre Pétion founded the village of Carrefour.
 Following a plan drawn up by surveyor Louis Rigaud, the village was to have 20 islets and 161 sites.

+The former private residence of President Pétion, now the home of the National School of Thor, is in Carrefour.
+This location holds important historical significance as it is tied to one of the founding fathers of Haiti.

-In 1869, the Cacos, in rebellion against the government of Sylvain Salnave, occupied Carrefour and attacked the fort of Bizoton without being able to settle there.
-While they were indulging in the delights of the region, Salnave lifted the Piquets of the South, who attacked them from behind and forced them to evacuate the military post.
+In 1869, the Cacos, in rebellion against the government of Sylvain Salnave, occupied Carrefour and attacked the fort of Bizoton but were not able to hold it.
+The Piquets of the south attacked them from behind and forced them to evacuate the military post.

 On 20 August 1889, at the height of the insurrection of the northerners against President Légitime, the vanguard of the Army of the South came to take up a position at Carrefour.
-The day after (21 August), the day before Légitime's departure, General Justin Carrie fought two battles and was defeated at Bizoton.
+On 21 August, the day before Légitime's departure, General Justin Carrie fought two battles and was defeated at Bizoton.

 In one of his development projects, President François Denys Légitime planned to link Carrefour to Port-au-Prince by a line of steamboats along the coast to Leogane.

 Carrefour was elevated to the rank of commune on 15 December 1982.